 One of the best things you can do is to put your electronic screens away before bedtime and keep them out of the bedroom.
 These devices not only distract you when you're awake during the day, but the blue light they emit can keep you up at night too.
 We suggest you read a good book in bed instead.

-We spend about a third of our lives sleeping, which means we live about a third of our lives in our bedroom.
+We spend about a third of our lives sleeping, meaning we live about a third in our beds.
 That's why your bedroom is the most important spot in your house.
 We bet most of you love hotels, right?
 Why not give yourself the same fantastic feeling when you walk through your bedroom door at home every night?